- Electronic Testing

-Any CAP applicant selected for audit will receive notification via US Mail at the address used when the CAP application was submitted to ISA.
+Any CAP applicant selected for audit will receive notification via email and/or US Mail at the address of record.
 It is the applicants' responsibility to maintain their current, preferred address with ISA to ensure notifications are received.

 Why was my application selected for audit?

 All CAP applications are subject to audit.
 A random selection of CAP applications will be chosen for audit.